ImananAkihc/Hopping-Timer/README.md

 Hopping-Timer: a generic framework for basic estimation of data streams in hopping windows.

+Codes of Hopping-Timer are contained in 8bit.h and 8bit.c

-This repostory contains all the codes related to the manuscript submitted to VLDB2021.
+This repostory contains all the codes related to the manuscript submitted to ICDE2021.

 BOBHash is used as the hash function in the code.